The Best and Worst Foods for Sleep: What to Eat Before Bed

 - Annie Wouters

-- 4 min read
+- 8 min read

-Certain foods contain nutrients that promote relaxation, regulate sleep-inducing hormones like melatonin and serotonin, and stabilize blood sugar levels overnight.
+Certain foods contain nutrients that promote relaxation, regulate sleep-inducing hormones like melatonin and serotonin, and stabilise blood sugar levels overnight.
 On the other hand, some foods disrupt sleep, cause night-time awakenings, or make it harder to fall asleep in the first place.

 In this guide, we’ll take a deep dive into the best and worst foods for sleep, breaking down the science behind each one and giving you actionable advice on what to eat (and avoid) before bed.